thegodeveloper/cka/labs/14-find-out-cluster-information.md

 By default, the kubelet looks into `/etc/cni/net.d/` to discover the CNI plugins.
 This will be the same on every master and worker nodes.

-### Which suffix static pods have that run on cka-worker?
+### Which suffix static pods have that run on k8s-c1-worker?

 `-k8s-c1-worker`